 Difference Between coriander vs cilantro

-Coriander and cilantro come from the same plant, Coriandrum sativum, but they refer to different parts of it.
+Both come from the same plant, Coriandrum sativum, but they refer to different parts of it.
 This distinction is important for culinary uses and nutritional content.

-- Cilantro: This term refers to the fresh leaves and stems of the coriander plant.
+- Cilantro: This term refers to the fresh leaves and stems of the plant.
 It’s commonly used in a variety of cuisines for its fresh, bright flavor.
 Cilantro is typically used as a garnish or added to dishes for an herbal note.

 - Coriander: This term refers to the seeds of the same plant.
 These seeds are dried and used as a spice in cooking.
 They have a warm, citrusy flavor and are often ground into a powder to season dishes.